-16 AB 275 Declarations Section 1(k)(5).
+11 AB 275 Declarations Section 1(k)(5).

-17 For more information, see NAGPRA § 10.9(c), and CalNAGPRA § 8013(b).
+12 For more information, see NAGPRA § 10.9(c), and CalNAGPRA § 8013(b).

-- Accession and catalogue entries, including the accession/catalogue entries of Human Remains with which Funerary Objects were associated; - 2) Information and circumstances related to the acquisition of each object, including: - (i) The name of the person or organization from whom the object was obtained, if known; - (ii) The date of acquisition; - (iii) The place / geographic location where each object was acquired, i.e., name or number of site, county, and state; - (iv)-For Inventories prepared or updated under CalNAGPRA, the State Aboriginal Territory from which the Human Remains and Associated Funerary Objects were removed.
-(Under CalNAGPRA §8013(b)(1)(D).
-Inventories must include not only Human Remains and Associated Funerary Objects that are clearly identifiable by State Cultural Affiliation, but also those that, given the totality of the circumstances, including the unique circumstances of California history, are determined by a Reasonable belief to have been removed from an area identified as the State Aboriginal Territory of one or more California Indian tribes.); 48 and - (v) The means of acquisition, i.e., gift, purchase, or excavation; - 3) A description of each set of Human Remains or Associated Funerary Object; and - 4) A description indicating Cultural Affiliation (under NAGPRA) and/or State Cultural Affiliation (under CalNAGPRA), as applicable, of the Human Remains and Associated Funerary Objects and a summary of the evidence, including the results of consultation, used to make such determinations. - b.
+- Accession and catalogue entries, including the accession/catalogue entries of Human Remains with which Funerary Objects were associated; - 2) Information and circumstances related to the acquisition of each object, including: - (i) The name of the person or organization from whom the object was obtained, if known; - (ii) The date of acquisition; - (iii) The place / geographic location where each object was acquired, i.e., name or number of site, county, and state; - (iv) For Inventories prepared or updated under CalNAGPRA, the State Aboriginal Territory from which the Human Remains and Associated Funerary Objects were removed.
+(Under CalNAGPRA §8013(b)(1)(D), Inventories must include not only Human Remains and Associated Funerary Objects that are clearly identifiable by State Cultural Affiliation, but also those that, given the totality of the circumstances, including the unique circumstances of California history, are determined by a Reasonable belief to have been removed from an area identified as the State Aboriginal Territory of one or more California Indian tribes.); and - (v) The means of acquisition, i.e., gift, purchase, or excavation; - A description of each set of Human Remains or Associated Funerary Object; and - 4) A description indicating Cultural Affiliation (under NAGPRA) and/or State Cultural Affiliation (under CalNAGPRA), as applicable, of the Human Remains and Associated Funerary Objects and a summary of the evidence, including the results of Consultation, used to make such determinations. - b.
 Summaries.
 Campus Summaries must describe the collections in the Possession or Control of the campus that may contain Unassociated Funerary Objects, Sacred Objects, or Objects of Cultural Patrimony for the purpose of providing information to Tribes that may wish to submit Requests regarding these items.
-Summaries must include: 19 - 1) An estimate of the number of objects in the collection or portion of the collection;
+Summaries must include:13 - 1) An estimate of the number of objects in the collection or portion of the collection: - 2) A description of the kinds of objects included; reference to the means, date(s), and location(s) in which the collection or portion of the collection was acquired, where readily ascertainable; and - 3) Information relevant to identifying Lineal Descendants, if available, and Cultural Affiliation and State Cultural Affiliation.